mapcrafter/mapcrafter/docs/configuration.rst

     block_dir = data/special_blocks
     texture_size = 16

+You can find other `example maps <https://github.com/mapcrafter/mapcrafter/wiki/Example-maps>`_ on the Github Wiki.
+Other configuration examples may be available there.

 There are tons of other options to customize your rendered maps.
 Before a reference of fundamentals and all available options, here is a quick overview